 - How we got to the COVID-19 vaccine: mRNA vaccines are much faster to make than traditional vaccines.
 When the pandemic struck, scientists used the coronavirus’s gene structure to create the right mRNA sequence.
 Dr. Kizzmekia Corbett, a black female physician and scientist, was instrumental in the development of the Moderna mRNA vaccine.
 Moderna and Pfizer were the first two vaccines authorized by the FDA.

 - Safety protocols and adequate testing: Both were a part of developing the COVID-19 vaccine.
 Global funding for COVID-19 vaccines allowed for very large, well-run clinical trials that have shown us that the vaccine is safe.

-- Vaccine effectiveness: The Moderna & Pfizer vaccines are 94-96% effective in preventing you from getting very sick from COVID-19 two weeks after you’ve received your second shot.
-Most importantly, they and both nearly 100% effective in preventing you from hospitalization or death.
+- Vaccine effectiveness: The Moderna & Pfizer vaccines work to keep you from getting very sick from COVID-19 shortly after you’ve received your 2nd dose or booster dose.
+Most importantly, they both work to keep you from severe hospitalization or death.

 COVID-19 vaccine resources:

 Here are vaccine facts to read before receiving the vaccine: